MetPX/sarracenia/doc/Admin.rst

   If someone knows AMQP, they understand.
 If not, they can research.

   - Users configure a *broker*, instead of a pump.
-  - by convention, the default vhost '/' is always used.
-Use of other vhosts is untested.
+  - by convention, the default vhost '/' is always used. (did not feel the need to use other vhosts yet)
   - users explicitly can pick their *queue* names.
   - users set *subtopic*,
   - topics with dot separator are minimally transformed, rather than encoded.